yaymukund/yaymukund.github.io/source/_posts/2014-04-21-emberjs-sessions-without-injections.markdown

 <meta name="current-user" content="{ user: { id: 1, login: 'yaymukund' }}">
 ```

-We can load this information when the app starts.
-We do this by implementing
+I loaded this session information when the app starts in the `beforeModel` hook
-`beforeModel` on the `ApplicationRoute` itself:
+of the `ApplicationRoute` itself:

 ```javascript app/routes/application.js
 export default Ember.Route.extend({